 I really love how the organizer, Ms. Lexi Berbano (and company) prepared this particular project for them — know their needs first, feed their mind (and bodies, of course), and then really come up with a concrete project to help them.
 Then it’s gonna be all up to the community to sustain the project — and I pray that they would be successful.

 I also loved Voltaire Alferez’ talk.
 He talked about man being the most useless of creatures, and that our only responsibility here on Earth is to take care of God’s creation… but too bad, instead of doing that, we have abused the Earth… and because of that, we are experiencing catastrophes… and that we need to do work together to help ourselves.

-The best thing we could ever give our love ones (no, not diamond engagement rings hehe), our children, and the children of our children, is the chance to live — the chance to live in a better, safer, cleaner place… and we need to act on this now.
+The best thing we could ever give our love ones, our children, and the children of our children, is the chance to live — the chance to live in a better, safer, cleaner place… and we need to act on this now.

 … now for forever.